Reign Edwards

 Reign Edwards (born December 1, 1996) is an American actress.
-She is best known for her role as Nicole Avant on the CBS soap opera The Bold and the Beautiful, for which she was nominated for the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2016, 2017 and 2018.
+She is best known for her roles as Rachel Reid in The Wilds and as Nicole Avant on the CBS soap opera The Bold and the Beautiful, for which she was nominated for the Daytime Emmy Award for Outstanding Younger Actress in a Drama Series in 2016, 2017 and 2018.

-Career
+Biography

+Edwards was born in Harford County, Maryland.
+She made her acting debut in the 2008 romantic drama Explicit Ills, written and directed by Mark Weber.
+In 2011, Edwards playing the younger version of the protagonist portrayed by Nicole Ari Parker, in the romantic comedy film 35 and Ticking written and directed by Russ Parr.